ibm-wsc/cloud-native-linuxone/docs/full-dev-pipeline/runpipeline.md

     ![Create Kustomize Task](../images/Part1/CreateKustomizeTask.png)

 You should now see the created `kustomize` Task.
-Navigate back to the `Pipelines` section of the OpenShift UI and go back to editing your pipeline.

 ![Back to Pipelines](../images/Part1/BackToPipelines.png)

+Finally, navigate back to the `Pipelines` section of the OpenShift UI and go back to editing your pipeline.

 ### Add Kustomize Task to Pipeline